← Back to Blog

 • Risk tolerance -- naturals carry higher defect risk but command premium prices when executed well

-Our processing protocols document fermentation type, duration, drying method, and temperature for every lot -- building a dataset that helps us replicate our best results.
+We document fermentation type, duration, drying method, and temperature for every lot -- building a dataset that helps us replicate our best results.
+When a lot scores 87+ on the cupping table, I want to know exactly what we did so we can do it again.

 ---

-This post is adapted from Module 5 of our Seed to Cup course.
+This post is part of our Seed to Cup series.
 Want to taste the difference between washed and natural side by side?
-Join us at [skool.com/particular-3064](https://skool.com/particular-3064) where we host virtual cupping sessions comparing processing methods from the same farm.
+Join us at skool.com/particular-3064 where I host virtual cupping sessions comparing processing methods from the same farm.

 Want to learn more?